daolinh336/Crackling-AWS/README.md

     CracklingRestApiEndpoint: https://e123456789.execute-api.ap-southeast-2.amazonaws.com/prod/
    ```

-5. Access the web interface using the CloudFront URL.
+## Step 7: Run a test job

-6. Submit a job with these details (provided as defaults):
+Submit a job with these details (provided as defaults):

     **Query sequence:**